biopragmatics/oquat/docs/invalids/prefix/efo.md

-# ECO
+# efo: Experimental Factor Ontology

+This page summarize the different resources that reference `efo` but use local unique identifiers that do not match the standard pattern of ^\d{7}$.
+Of the 1 resources,
-The following 1 variants were found: ['efo']
+1 variants on the standard prefix were found: ['efo'].

-## `mmo`
+## `mmo`: Measurement method ontology

-Identifiers for this prefix are given correctly in Measurement method ontology.
+Identifiers for this prefix are given incorrectly correctly in `mmo`.

 | external_xref     |   usages_count | usages                                            |
 |-------------------|----------------|---------------------------------------------------|